mghaight/typstscript/README.md

 # Typstscript

-Typstscript is a Typst package that transliterates IAST input into Devanagari characters at compile time.
+Typstscript is a Typst package that transliterates Latin-script input (IAST or Harvard-Kyoto) into Indic scripts.
+The initial targets are Devanagari and Kannada.

 ## Usage